 The following are some of the most important things you should look at when exploring all the travel backpacks for women.
 The exact things that are important are obviously specific to you, however, these should help you get started narrowing down your choice.

-Ladies, I’m sure you’re well aware by now just how much various companies try to take advantage of us by selling us “women-specific” products.
+Ladies, I’m sure you’re well aware by now just how many various companies try to take advantage of us by selling us “women-specific” products.
 Razors, shower gels, lotions, and so many other items tend to be more expensive for us than they are for men.
 Which is ridiculous.

 But that’s not always the case.
 When it comes to these backpacks, there are certain palpable differences between the men’s and women’s versions.
 The backpacks that are designed for women tend to be a couple of inches narrower and have a shorter torso.
 The shoulder straps are also shaped a bit differently, to better fit the contours and curves of a female body.

 In addition to that, the backpacks that I will show you here are priced exactly the same for both ladies and gents.
 And that’s a huge bonus – and also a clear sign that they’re not trying to take advantage of you by selling you a pink version of the same thing for more money.

 I will also show you some unisex backpacks – these don’t have any gender-specific features and are always thoroughly adjustable.
 You can shorten the torso if you need, and tighten all the straps as much as it suits you.

 So, if you really care about getting a backpack designed for women, check the mini-reviews to see whether it’s a lady’s version or a unisex pack.

 Anything can be a travel backpack.
 A good small daypack can easily be your favorite carry-on, and a large hiking backpack can be a great option for backpacking through Europe.
 But I will mostly focus on showing you proper packs for travel – at least when it comes to the smaller sizes.